Collap/collap/readme.md

 # Collap

 A collaboration platform.
+More details soon.

 ## Setup

+To set up a general collap development environment, follow these steps:

+1. Create a directory that will hold the whole collap environment (Further called "root directory").
-1. Clone the repository to a local directory (for example 'collap').
+2. Clone this repository to the directory 'collap-core' within the root directory.
+Repeat this step with any other plugin repository you wish to add (including the 'collap-std' repository).
-2. Download Tomcat 8, rename the folder to 'tomcat', and put it inside the collap directory ('collap/').
+3. Download Tomcat 8, rename the folder to "tomcat" (or change the dozen gradle.properties files of every repository), and put it inside the root directory.
+Add a 'collap.properties' file to the root directory of tomcat and specify the database information (see 'collap-core/app/res/default.properties').
-3. Download Gradle and put the 'gradle' command in the Windows PATH or make it available in the console otherwise.
+4. Download Gradle and put the gradle command in your execution path.
+Just make sure you can execute it from the command line.
-4. Build collap with `gradle build tomcatCopy tomcatClean` with the collap directory as working directory in the console.
-5. Add a 'collap.properties' file to the root directory of tomcat and specify the database information (see 'app/res/default.properties').
-6. Start tomcat with a console from the tomcat root folder.
+5. Build the core by going into the 'collap-core' directory and executing the command 'gradle build tomcatCopy tomcatClean'.
+6. Build any other plugin repository.
+7. Start tomcat.
-7. Open a browser window and type in `http://127.0.0.1:8080/collap'.
+8. Open a browser window and type in 'http://127.0.0.1:8080/collap'.
+This default URL is not changeable at this point of development.

+## Development Directory Structure

+The directory structure for development (plugin or core) is the following:

+    root
+        collap-core
+        collap-std
+        libs
+        plugins
+        tomcat

+Any additional plugin projects/repositories should be placed in the root directory.